MySQLMySQL

 VECTORUnsupported

-Columns with unsupported data types are automatically excluded from replication.
+Columns with unsupported data types are excluded from replication.
 Tables containing only unsupported column types cannot be replicated.

 Last updated on